Generative Diffusion Model Driven Massive Random Access in Massive MIMO Systems: Numerical Results

 \subsection{Performance of AUD}

 Fig.~\ref{fig_aud_1} illustrates the AUD performance of various schemes as the functions of the transmission pilot length, $L_p^{\text{test}}$, under i.i.d.
 Rayleigh channels, where the channel between each potential UE and the BS is modeled as $\bm{h}_k\! \sim\! \mathcal{N}_c(\bm{h}_k;\bm{0},\bm{I}_M), \forall k$.
 The simulation is conducted under the received $\text{SNR}\! =\! \frac{\mathbb{E}\left\{\|\bm{S}\bm{H}\|^2\right\}}{\mathbb{E}\left\{\|\bm{W}\|^2\right\}}\! =\!
 10$\,dB.
 The results indicate that that the VPL-AUDNet-based schemes outperform traditional CS algorithms based on AMP and OMP, in terms of AEP.
 Furthermore, the VPL-AUDNet models trained with fixed pilot lengths and without the PLAM module, e.g., VPL-AUDNet (w/o PLAM), $L_p^{\text{train}}\! =\!
-15$, exhibit degraded performance when tested on pilot lengths different from the training pilot length.
+15$, exhibit degraded performance when tested on pilot lengths different from the training pilot length\footnote{For models trained with a pilot length of $L_p^{\text{train}}$, if the test length is shorter than the training length, the received signals are padded with zeros to align with $L_p^{\text{train}}$ before being input into the VPL-AUDNet network.
+Conversely, if the test length exceeds the training length, the received signals are truncated to $L_p^{\text{train}}$ before network input.}.
 Conversely, VPL-AUDNet (w/o PLAM), $L_p^{\text{train}}\! \in\!
 [10,\, 28]$ exhibit better generalization performance.
 Moreover, the proposed VPL-AUDNet (w/ PLAM), $L_{\text{train}}\! \in\!
 [8,\, 24]$, outperforms VPL-AUDNet (w/o PLAM), $L_{\text{train}}\! \in\!
 [8,\, 24]$, demonstrating the effectiveness of the PLAM.
 Additionally, under i.i.d.
 Rayleigh channels, the proposed VPL-AUDNet scheme achieves an AEP performance close to $10^{-2}$ even when the pilot number is less than the average number of UEs ($L_p^{\text{test}}\! \le\!
 12$), whereas the AMP and OMP algorithms exhibit a AEP of $10^{-1}$.
 These results demonstrate that the proposed scheme achieves optimal overall performance across various pilot lengths within a single model, thereby confirming its effectiveness.

 Fig.~\ref{fig_aud_2} compares the AUD performance of various schemes as the functions of the number of transmission pilots $L_p^{\text{test}}$ under 3GPP channels, given a received SNR of 10\,dB.
 The results show that the performance curves of the different schemes are similar to the trends observed under Rayleigh channels.
 Compared to traditional CS algorithms like AMP and OMP, the VPL-AUDNet-based scheme achieves better performance with significantly reduced pilot length by avoiding completely CE.
 Additionally, a comparison between the curves of VPL-AUDNet (w/o PLAM, w/ SCM), $L_p^{\text{train}}\! =\!
 [10,\, 28]$, and VPL-AUDNet (w/o PLAM, w/o SCM), $L_p^{\text{train}}\! =\!
 [10,\, 28]$, reveals that the SCM significantly enhances AEP performance under 3GPP channels.
 Moreover, VPL-AUDNet (w/ PLAM, w/ SCM), $L_p^{\text{train}}\! =\!
 [10,\, 28]$ scheme attains optimal performance at low pilot numbers.